muskie9/silverstripe-carousel/README.md

 <% include Carousel %>
 ```

+### Template Notes

-The default template assumes you are using Bootstrap, and requires no additional javascript.
+The default template assumes you are using [Bootstrap 5](https://getbootstrap.com/), and requires no additional javascript.
 If you are not using Bootstrap, you can use a custom template and include your own javascript.

 ## Maintainers
  *  [Dynamic](http://www.dynamicagency.com) (<dev@dynamicagency.com>)